dgwozdz/OLS/README.md

 4.  `lags`: Allows lagging variables.
 5.  `difs`: Allows differencing variables.

 2. Tutorial
 -----------

 This tutorial will teach you how to use above mentioned functions.
 After getting through below given examples, you'll be able to:

-1. Required packages
-2. Build one regression model and test it.
+1. Build one regression model and test it.
-3. Visualize histogram of errors.
+2. Visualize histogram of errors.
-4. Difference and lag selected variables.
+3. Difference and lag selected variables.
-5. Build multiple regresssion models and test them.
+4. Build multiple regression models and test them.
-6. Use parallelization while building multiple models.
+5. Use parallelization while building multiple models.
-7. Decide if utilizing parallelization actually shortens computation time.
+6. Decide if utilizing parallelization actually shortens computation time.

 ### 2.0 Required packages